dewpey/Truckrr/hyperledger network/README.md

-# perishable-network
+# Truckrr-network

-truckrr blockchain layer
+truckrr blockchain layer built on hyperledger parishable example.

+Don't use the BNA files they are outdated.
+Build your own from the source.